arcus/education_modules/sql_joins/sql_joins.md

 You'll use a `FROM` statement, which describes the type of join, and an `ON` statement, which describes the join criteria.

-Importantly, we will only presesent a few examples.
+Importantly, we will only present a few examples.
 There are many combinations we could consider, at all levels of complexity.
 Here are a few we **won't** do:

 * A `LEFT JOIN` involving tables which require a "between" type relationship (like a "spend" value between a "budget\_floor" value and a "budget\_ceiling" value)
 * An `INNER JOIN` involving equality matching on three fields: two identifiers and one date field